howtographql/howtographql/content/frontend/react-apollo/6-more-mutations-and-updating-the-store.md

 Your project file project.graphcool was updated.
 Reload it in your editor if needed.
 ```

 Awesome!
-Now that you updated the schema, you can fix the issue that currently prevents you from propery running the app.
+Now that you updated the schema, you can fix the issue that currently prevents you from properly running the app.
 It can be fixed by including the information about the links' votes in the `allLinks` query that's defined in `LinkList`.

 <Instruction>